HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 ### API gateway
 [guide-level-explanation/hathor-explorer-service/api-gateway]: #guide-level-explanation/hathor-explorer-service/api-gateway

 API gateway will handle REST requests and WS connections from the external world.
-Also will cache requests that will lead to `hathor-core` requests
+Also will cache requests strategically to prevent services overload.

 > **Estimated cost:** $2 monthly (according to AWS example.
 Variables are quantity of requests, time of connection and data transferred).
 ## Hathor Explorer Lib